Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Basic Ideas and Notation

-The interval $I$ has length $\Delta t := \abs{I} = t - t_0$, which is called the \emph{simulation time}.
-Any decent simulation algorithm $V_I$ should become arbitrarily accurate as $\Delta t$ tends to zero, approaching the identity operation.
-In many situations, the error often follows a power-law relationship in such a limit, or can be upper bounded as such.
-This leads to the following definition. \begin{definition} An \emph{$n^{\rm{th}}$-order formula} $U_n$ is an approximation for $U$ over an interval $I$, such that
+Any decent approximation to $U(t,t_0)$ should become arbitrarily accurate as $t \to t_0$ (and approach the identity).
+The quality of the approximation, in the context of product and multiproduct formulas, is typically quoted in terms of a power law convergence.
+This is captured by the following definition. \begin{definition} For finite-dimensional $\mathcal{H}$, let $L:[0,T]^2\rightarrow L(\mathcal{H})$.
+We say that $L_p:[0,T]^2\rightarrow L(\mathcal{H})$ is a $p$th-order approximation to $L$ if, for all $t \in [0,T)$,

-where it is understood that $\Delta t = \abs{I}$ is taken asymptotically to zero. \end{definition} {Product formulas} are an important class of such formulas, which approximate operator exponentials of sums by splitting the sum to match terms in a power series of error operators.
-The simplest example is $1^{\rm{st}}$-order Trotter, with
+where $\tau$ is taken asymptotically to $0$. \end{definition} As an important example, product formulas approximate operator exponentials of sums, by splitting exponential to match terms in a power series of error operators.
+The simplest example is $1\mathrm{st}$-order Trotter, with